GreenDelta/search-wrapper-os-rest/README.md

+# Deprecated
+This project is not longer maintained and is replaced by [search-wrapper](https://github.com/GreenDelta/search-wrapper)

 # Search wrapper - Implementation for opensearch rest
 This project provides an implementation for the search-wrapper API using opensearch rest as a search engine.